 What Is Capstone Design?

-Capstone Design is a series of courses offered to undergraduate students from all disciplines at the Georgia Institute of Technology.
+Capstone Design is a culminating course offered to undergraduate students in several disciplines at the Georgia Institute of Technology.
 Students work in teams to design, build, and test prototypes with real world applications.
 At the end of each semester students showcase their efforts at the “Capstone Design Expo”.

-The Capstone Design courses provide students the opportunity to work with real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
+The Capstone Design course provides students the opportunity to work with real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
 They learn and apply the engineering design process: defining functional requirements, conceptualization, analysis, identifying risks and countermeasures, selection, and physical prototyping.

 Student teams buy and fabricate hardware to create working, physical prototypes to see their ideas and calculations in action.
 By working in teams they develop leadership skills and group dynamics; dealing with scheduling conflicts, meeting weekly deliverables and deadlines; and communication among team members, project sponsors, and course instructors.